lightbend/cloudflow/installer/README.md

 # Cloudflow Installer
 ## Introduction

+**NOTE** Please use https://github.com/lightbend/cloudflow-helm-charts instead, which supercedes this project.
+The Cloudflow Installer operator project is going to be removed in the near future.

 ### Prerequisite

 First you need to have a running Kubernetes cluster.
 If you don't, refer to [Starting a Kubernetes Cluster](start-cluster.md) on how to do it on GKE, EKS or AKS.